andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 trip but I do.
 There's no other way you would make such a ludicrous trip if you didn't take it for granted.

-This is all a bunch of cliches but to me
+It's cliche, but it's my cliche.
+And this is my website so lay off!!

-As my cousin Joanne said when I was overstaying my welcome in Seattle, "said you have health, time, & money and rarely do you have all three."
+But seriously what are you still doing here?
+Have I not bored you yet?

-I'll leave it to my distant cousin Ralph Waldo Emerson said it better than I ever could,
+Well... since you've made it this far, I'll let my distant cousin Ralph Waldo Emerson have the last word, since he said it better than I ever could:

 <div class="mx-3 fs-5 fst-italic text-muted">“Do not go where the path may lead, go instead where there is no path and leave a trail.”</div>